Rechytsa: Jewish community

 Rechytsa had one of the oldest Jewish communities in Belarus, and later the town was a center for Chabad Hasidic Jews.
 In 1648, Cossacks murdered many of its Jews.
 The town's Jewish population in 1766 numbered 133, increasing to 1,268 in 1800 (two-thirds of the total population), and 2,080 in 1847.
 By 1897 the town's Jewish population grew to 5,334, which constituted 57 percent of the general population.
 On the eve of World War I the Jewish population is thought to have numbered some 7,500.

 Rabbi Shalom Dovber Schneersohn of Rechitsa (d.
 1908) led the Kapust branch of the Chabad movement until his death in 1908.

 World War II

-During World War II, the Germans occupied the town on 23 August 1941 and in November all 3,000 remaining Jews were gathered in a ghetto.
-On 25 November the Jews were murdered by the Nazis.
-Following the war, a few Jews returned to Rechytsa.
-The town had no synagogue, and in 1970 the Jewish population was estimated at 1,000.
-In the 1990s most Jews of the town emigrated to Israel and the West.
+During World War II, the Germans occupied the town on 23 August 1941, and in November, all 3,000 remaining Jews were gathered in a ghetto.
+On 25 November, the ghetto was liquidated by the Nazis.
+Following the war, a part of the surviving community returned to Rechytsa.
+Despite not having a synagogue, in 1970 the Jewish population was estimated at 1,000.
+In the 1990s, most of the town's Jews emigrated to Israel and the West.